FmartinP99/BattAnimeZone/README.md

 - Policy based authorization.
 - Encrypted Session / Local storage.
 - Custom HttpContext.
 - Uses an in-memory cache for the past N search to speed up the popular database queries.
-See: `SingletonSearachService`.
+See: `SingletonSearchService`.
 - Custom Form validator.